brisbanemakerspace/bms-wiki/bylaws/coc.md

 Examples of inappropriate clothing include:
 * Not wearing a shirt because it's too hot
 * Walking around bare foot
-* Wearing something with an inapropriate slogan
+* Wearing something with an inapropriate slogan/image

 ## Nuisance Behaviour
 Any other behaviour not described in this Code of Conduct, but would be considered by a reasonable person to cause a nuisance is prohibited.
 Behaviour that is considered "unreasonable complainant conduct" by the Queensland/Federal ombudsman also falls into this category.